 Dacryoadenitis is infection of the lacrimal gland results in diffuse homogeneous enlargement, which can sometimes compress the globe.
 Most common organisms are Staphylococcus aureus, mumps, infectious mononucleosis, and influenza virus.

-Dacryocystitis has a bimodal distribution: neonates and individuals older than 40 years of age.
+Dacryocystitis has a bimodal distribution: neonates due to congenital abnormalities and, when acquired, usually affect individuals older th...

 The dagger sign is a radiographic feature seen in ankylosing spondylitis as a single central radiodense line on frontal radiographs related to ossification of supraspinous and interspinous ligaments.